wordpressPHP/wp-posts-carousel/readme.txt

 == Description ==

 **WP Posts Carousel** allows to view the list of selected post types in a carousel.
 The plugin offers rich parameters of carousel display and post information, and provides better support for mobile devices.
 The plugin is equipped with a code generator (allows to insert the carousel into content) and a dedicated widget.
+This plugin uses [OWL Carousel](http://www.owlcarousel.owlgraphic.com/) in new version 2.0.0-beta.2.4.

 = Now available in the following Languages =